 Ponce Travel Guide

 The preservation of its neo-classical architectural heritage and several interesting attractions makes Ponce a worthy port of call for Caribbean cruisers and holidaymakers.
-The city has a busy port: the nearby Playa de Ponce Port is Puerto Rico's principal trade port.
-Tobacco, coffee, rum and sugar cane from all over the Caribbean are loaded aboard vessels here, and floods of sightseers are disgorged regularly from an increasing number of cruise liners that have added Ponce to their itineraries.
+The nearby Playa de Ponce Port is Puerto Rico's principal and busiest trade port.
+Tobacco, coffee, rum and sugar cane from all over the Caribbean are loaded aboard vessels here, and floods of sightseers disembark regularly from an increasing number of cruise liners that have added Ponce to their itineraries.

 Become our Ponce Travel Expert